Digicrat/GPU-Image-Manipulator/README.md

 ## Usage
 See the Makefile "modX" and "*Test" targets for examples, or run the executables with "--help" for full usage information.

-The following modes are supported (detailed documentation TODO):
+The following modes are supported:

 | Mode          | id | Description                         |
 | ------------- |:--:| ----------------------------------- |